Eastern Florida State College Employee Orientation Review

 If you click on the “Preview” button, you will see the detail for daily hours during the pay period.
 You will receive an email to let you know that your paycheck has been processed; however, it will not be recorded in your bank until the next morning or Friday morning.

-On the Thursday prior to payday Friday, you will receive an email with a pdf attachment of your paycheck detail.
+On the Thursday prior to payday Friday, you will receive an email with a PDF attachment of your paycheck detail.

-Note: Employees are not compensated for:
+Please note that employees are not compensated for:

-• time away to take a class,
+- Time away to take a class,

-• breaks if not supervisor-approved, or
+- Breaks if not supervisor-approved or

-• any break over 15 minutes, even if supervisor-approved.
+- Any break over 15 minutes, even if supervisor-approved.

 Make sure to include all of your breaks from work each day.

-Orientation Day: For staff, orientation day is the first day of employment (9 hours for full time and 4 hours for part time); for faculty, the first day of employment is according to his/her contract.
+Orientation Day: For staff, orientation day is the first day of employment (9 hours for full-time and 4 hours for part-time); for faculty, the first day of employment is according to his/her contract.